 Passion, power struggles, deep friendships and treachery compete for dominance in a race to defeat a cunning enemy.

-Find out in this fast-paced dystopian adventure romance, often described as “The Hunger Games meets Divergent.”
+' A fast-paced dystopian adventure romance, often described as “The Hunger Games meets Divergent.”'

 A fantastic read!

 Good writing, nice flow, the story keeps you interested.

 A compelling read that has me hooked for more!